ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

-Inverting a binary tree means to 'turn it over' as if it was a page in a book, creating what the original would look like from behind.
+Inverting a binary tree means to "turn it over" as if it was a page in a book, creating what the original would look like from behind.
 This means swapping every pair of `left` and `right` references.
 A recrusive implementation step returns immediately on a `null` node, and otherwise returns after using a holding variable for one of the `left` or `right` references to help complete the second half of the swap.

 {{< code language="javascript" title="[Invert Binary Tree](https://leetcode.com/problems/invert-binary-tree/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof root === "object" (binary tree node)